Mihailo Olćan: World War II

 Following the Axis invasion and occupation of Yugoslavia, Olćan became a member of puppet administration known as the Government of National Salvation.
 On 29 August 1941, he was named to a ministerial position with the government of Prime Minister Milan Nedić.
 Nedić appointed him Minister of Economy.

 At a government meeting on 14 September 1941, Olćan suggested that Ljotić's volunteers be armed to suppress an uprising by the Yugoslav Partisans.
 The puppet government conceded and Olćan later established a recruitment office for the Serbian Volunteer Command (Srpska dobrovoljačka komanda, SDK).
 More than 600 volunteers enlisted within the next several days.
 The following month, Olćan boasted that Serbia "has been allowed what no other occupied country has been allowed [and that is] to establish law and order [...] by means of [its] own armed forces."
 In the spring of 1942, he commented on The Holocaust and stated that the Jews had "met the fate they deserved" after being blessed by Serbian Orthodox Bishop Nikolaj Velimirović.
 He explained that Serbs should be grateful that "the powerful sledgehammer of Germany had come down not on the heads of the Serbian people but on the heads of Serbia's Jews instead".

 Olćan was dismissed from Nedić's cabinet in October 1942 and became, on German insistence, a de facto political commissar of the Serbian Volunteer Corps (Srpski dobrovoljački korpus, SDK) in October 1943.
 He worked as a direct representative of Dimitrije Ljotić and enjoyed the full confidence of the Germans.
-In early 1944, Olćan was sent to Montenegro, along with a detachment of the SDK, in order to help establishment of the Montenegrin Volunteer Corps.
+In early 1944, Olćan was sent to Montenegro, along with a detachment of the SDK, in order to help establishment of the Montenegrin Volunteer Corps under the command of Pavle Đurišić.
 In December, he and other members of the now-exiled Serbian puppet administration met with Velimirović and Serbian Patriarch Gavrilo V in Vienna.